Linkedin Twitter Facebook

 The Situation

-One of the industry’s largest mortgage REITs sought a better way of managing its extensive investment portfolio of mortgage servicing rights (MSR) assets, residential loans and securities.
+One of the industry’s largest mortgage REITs sought a more forward-thinking way of managing its extensive investment portfolio of mortgage servicing rights (MSR) assets, residential loans and securities.
 The REIT runs a battery of sophisticated risk management analytics that rely on stochastic modeling.
 Option-adjusted spread, duration, convexity, and key rate durations are calculated based on more than 200 interest rate simulations.

 The investor used rep lines for one main reason: it needed a way to manage computational loads on the server and improve calculation speeds.
 Secondarily, organizing the loans in this way simplified the reporting and accounting requirements to a degree (loans financed by the same facility were grouped into the same rep line).